Check Your Eligibility

 Pleural Disease

-Non-cancerous conditions affecting the pleura including plaques and thickening
+Non-cancerous but serious conditions affecting the pleura, including plaques, thickening, and effusion.

-Understanding asbestosis and its connection to asbestos exposure is the first step in taking control of your health and securing the support you deserve.
-Don't let asbestosis define your life.
+Understanding asbestosis and its connection to past asbestos exposure is the first step toward taking control of your health and securing the vital support you deserve.